ufuk/java-new-features-demos/README.md

-# java-new-features-demos
+# What's new in Java?

-This repository contains examples of new features in new Java releases after Java 6.
+This repository showcases examples of new features introduced in Java releases subsequent to Java 6.

-New examples will be added with future Java releases.
-Also, if required, current examples will be corrected and new ones will be added.
+Additional examples will be incorporated with future Java releases.
+Moreover, existing examples will be refined and supplemented as needed.